 Any accident is unnerving, but when you’re in a collision with a semi-truck or commercial vehicle, it can be even more unsettling.
 You might be dealing with serious injuries and damages to your vehicle.
 Chances are, if you’re reading this, you need a trusted and distinguished Michigan semi-truck accident lawyer.

 We want to make sure you are taken care of.
 Our attorneys are committed to getting you on the road to recovery as quickly as possible.
-Read on to see how a Sinas Dramis truck accident attorney can help you recover the compensation you need and deserve, or contact us for a free case review.
+Read on to see how a Sinas Dramis truck accident attorney can help you recover the compensation you need and deserve.

 How Does a Semi-Truck Accident Differ From a Car Crash?

 No matter what you call them – semi-trucks, tractor-trailers, big rigs, 18-wheelers, or commercial trucks – the sheer size of these vehicles make a collision with them more catastrophic.
 Because of this, semi-truck accidents also typically involve more claims for catastrophic injuries.

 A claim involving a semi-truck accident is also often more complicated than a passenger vehicle claim.
 There are several reasons for this.